aaronsnoswell/easy-app-cache/README.md

 easy-app-cache is a super-simple caching library designed for use in HTML5 mobile apps (read: with PhoneGap).
-EAC is designed with a focus on robustness and verbosity - where applicable errors are checked for and extra logging can be turned on to show these errors.
+EAC is designed with a focus on robustness and verbosity - where applicable, errors are checked for and extra logging can be turned on to show these errors.
 The source code is also generously commented.